Monthly fishing forecast for Siesta Key

-The bars form CB’s Saltwater Outfitters at Stickney Pt. south to Blackburn Pt. will hold some very nice trout.
+The bars from Stickney Pt. south to Blackburn Pt. will hold some very nice trout.
 This area does not get a lot of pressure in the summertime.
 This is an early morning bite and a high tide is preferred.
 Any oyster bar that drops off sharply from shallow water into four or five feet with grass is a likely spot.
 Live shrimp work very well either free lined or under a cork.
-Rootbeer/gold and olive/red Cotee jigs are productive lures to cast.
+Rootbeer/gold and olive/red jigs are productive lures to cast.
 Redfish and snook will also take a bait that is intended for a big speckled trout.

 Tarpon will still be an option in the inshore Gulf, but their numbers will be diminishing and they will not be “showing” like they do earlier in the season.
 Live pinfish floated out under a cork at Point of Rocks will still produce a fish or two.

-September is the month that redfish begin schooling up in Sarasota.
-The expansive shallow flats in north Sarasota Bay are traditionally the most productive areas to fish.
+September is a great month to be fishing on Siesta Key!
 Long Bar is a great place to start searching for fish.
 A low, incoming tide in the morning is preferred, allowing anglers to see the large schools of reds.
 As the tide rises, the fish will work up from the edges of flats and holes onto the grass to feed.
 Locating the fish can be difficult under flood tide conditions; there is just too much water up on the flat to effectively sight fish.

 Artificial baits that work shallow and don’t get hung up in the grass are the most effective baits.
 This includes soft plastics on a light jig head, weedless spoons, and topwater plugs.
 A gold Johnson weedless spoon is a proven lure.
 It can be cast a long way and covers a lot of water.
 Scented soft plastics such as Trigger-X and Gulp!
 Baits are extremely effective, particularly once fish are located.
 They allow anglers to work an area slowly and thoroughly.
 Special weighted hooks are made specifically for this application, but a 1/8 ounce jig head also works well.
 Large live shrimp and bait fish will also produce; however live bait can be difficult to fish in shallow grass.

-Speckled trout fishing has been outstanding this year and this should continue in September.
+Speckled trout fishing should be good in September.
 Deeper flats will produce more fish, while the larger specimens may be found in shallow water.
 A Rapala Skitter Walk or X-Rap worked over bars at first light is a deadly technique for fooling gator trout.
 Along with trout, anglers fishing the deep grass will catch a variety of species this month including bluefish, Spanish mackerel, mangrove snapper, pompano, gag grouper, and ladyfish.
 Both live bait and artificial lures will catch plenty of fish.
-A gold Cotee grub on a ¼ ounce jig head is a great choice for anglers who enjoy casting artificial lures.
+A glow/chartreuse grub on a ¼ ounce jig head is a great choice for anglers who enjoy casting artificial lures with light tackle.
 Olive (08) X-Raps and other plugs are also effective along with gold and silver spoons.
 A live shrimp under a popping cork is a time-proven technique for catching “specks” on the West Coast of Florida.

 We experienced a fantastic late summer tarpon frenzy the last several years off of Buttonwood Harbor.
 Giant tarpon will terrorize schools of glass minnows and ladyfish early in the morning.
 Live ladyfish and pinfish drifted behind a boat will produce strikes, as will large plugs cast to rolling tarpon.